1. Protecting your privacy

 8. How do we use your Personal Information?

-We use the Personal Information we collect for operational purposes and to:
+We use the Personal Information we collect for operational purposes and for other related purposes, including to:

 9. Credit Information